Chambéry: Main sights

-Château de Chambéry
+Château des ducs de Savoie

+The Château des ducs de Savoie, also known as Château de Chambéry, is a fortified castle dating from the 11th century.
 The first counts of Savoy settled into an existing fortress in 1285 and expanded it in the early-14th century to serve as a residence, seat of power and administration, and as stronghold for the House of Savoy.
 However, it quickly became obsolete as a serious fortification genuinely capable of resisting a siege.
 Due to constant French hostilities, Duke Emmanuel Philibert decided to move his capital to Turin.

 The château remained purely an administrative centre until Christine Marie of France, Duchess of Savoy, returned to hold court in 1640.
 It was the site of the 1684 marriage between Victor Amadeus II and Anne Marie d'Orléans, niece of Louis XIV.
 Victor Amadeus II, having abdicated, lived here with his second wife Anna Canalis di Cumiana before they were imprisoned at the Castle of Rivoli for trying to reclaim the throne.

 In 1786, Victor Amadeus III enlarged it, adding a Royal Wing.

 Under Napoleon Bonaparte, the Aile du Midi ("South Wing") was rebuilt and redecorated to house the imperial prefecture of the department of Mont-Blanc.
 Elaborate modification to the structure were made again after Savoy was annexed by France in 1860.

 Today, the political administration of the department of Savoie is located in the castle, and it is open for tours and concerts.

 The most famous landmark in Chambéry: the Elephants Fountain.